TheConfusedlol/Bloxstrap2.6.1-with-Multi-Instance/README.md

 Installation

-To use it,simply replace the Bloxstrap.exe at \AppData\Local\Bloxstrap with the given e.xe
+To use it,simply replace the Bloxstrap.exe at \AppData\Local\Bloxstrap with the given .exe